desctable/desctable/README.md

     ##   ..$ test: chr [1:4] "kruskal.test" "ANOVA" "kruskal.test" "kruskal.test"
     ##  - attr(*, "class")= chr "desctable"

-In fact, you can specify groups based on any variable, not only factors:
+You can specify groups based on any variable, not only factors:

 ``` r
 # With pander output